Kevin Vuong: Legal issues

-On September 1, 2021, The Globe and Mail and other media outlets reported that Vuong was also involved in a $1.5 million lawsuit filed against him for his mask making business, TakeCare Supply.
+On 1 September 2021, The Globe and Mail and other media outlets reported that Vuong was involved in a $1.5 million lawsuit filed against him related to a mask making business, TakeCare Supply.
+The claimant in the case, Anna-Maria Mountfort, was a supporter of MP Vaughan and commented on Vuong's nomination.
+Mountfort said in her statement of claim that after the business had $7 million in sales in its first six months, Vuong and Lau avoided discussing the issue of Montfort's ownership stake and "it became apparent that Kevin and Larry intended to ‘cut out’ Anna-Maria from the business she created and to refuse to provide her with fair compensation in accordance with the parties’ original understanding."
+She was ultimately paid just $135,000.
+On 10 September 2024, the Toronto Star and CBC News reported that this lawsuit was settled moments before it was to go to trial, on confidential terms.

-On September 16, the Toronto Star reported through the release of court documents that Vuong had been charged with sexual assault in 2019.
-The charges to this case were dropped shortly after.
+On 16 September 2021 the Toronto Star reported through the release of court documents that Vuong had been charged with sexual assault in 2019.
+The charges to this case were dropped 7 months later.
 Vuong did not disclose either the withdrawn charge or the ongoing lawsuit to the Liberal Party, despite it being a requirement that he disclose such information during the vetting process.

 Vuong has said that he would like to "unequivocally state that these allegations are false" and that "I vigorously fought these allegations when they were initially brought forward.
 The allegations were withdrawn.
 Had they not been withdrawn, I would have continued to defend myself against these false allegations", and that the "re-surfacing three days before the election is deeply troubling to me and my family".
 Vuong said the relationship was "a casual but intimate relationship" and that he "understood everything to be consensual."
-The Royal Canadian Navy would later charge Vuong on February 25, 2022, under the National Defence Act (NDA) for failing to disclose the initial sexual assault charge to his chain of command.
+Vuong "said no evidence was presented against him and the Crown's withdrawal of the charge confirmed his innocence".
+Later Vuong went even further, instead claiming the charges were "fantasy".
+For weeks, constituents who complained to Vuong about his past through email or phone messages said they never heard back from the MP.
+Recently, critics on social media said Vuong blocked them from his Twitter page and restricted who can comment on his Instagram posts.

-Vuong chose to face a summary trial instead of a court-martial.
-The trial was held at the HMCS Donnacona, a naval reserve unit based in Montreal on July 20, 2022.
-Vuong admitted the particulars underlying the charge, was found guilty, and fined $500.
+Vuong has suggested that the woman in the sexual assault allegations "fits the Chinese MO of a honey trap" and "what [the Chinese government] did to me was dragged my name through the mud".
+Prior to being briefed by CSIS on Chinese government interference in the 2021 federal election, Vuong has speculated that he was targeted as "You don't have to be a political scientist to realize that I would not be a communist sympathizer, given my own family lived experience with my parents being run out of their country by communists."